Skip to content

 JPC provides a simple, fast and flexible API for training of a variety of PCNs including discriminative, generative and hybrid models.

-• Like JAX, JPC is completely functional, and the core library is <1000 lines of code.
+• Like JAX, JPC is completely functional in design, and the core library is <1000 lines of code.

-• Unlike existing implementations, JPC leverages ordinary differential equation (ODE) solvers to integrate the inference dynamics of PC networks (PCNs), which we find can provide significant speed-ups compared to standard optimisers, especially for deeper models.
+• Unlike existing implementations, JPC leverages ordinary differential equation (ODE) solvers to integrate the gradient flow inference dynamics of PC networks (PCNs).

 • JPC also provides some analytical tools that can be used to study and potentially diagnose issues with PCNs.